An uncountable Moore-Schmidt theorem: Introduction

 We prove this result in Section \ref{uncountable-sec}; the key tool is a ``conditional'' version of the Pontryagin duality relationship between $K$ and $\hat K$, which we formalize as Theorem \ref{cond-pont}.
-Once this result is available, the proof mimics the proof of the countable Moore-Schmidt theorem, translated to the abstract setting.
-We avoid the use of the ergodic decomposition by replacing the role of the scalars $\T$ by the invariant factor $\Hom(X_\mu \to \T)^\Gamma$.
+Once this result is available, the proof mimics the proof of the countable Moore--Schmidt theorem, translated to the abstract setting.
+We avoid the use of the ergodic decomposition by replacing the role of the scalars $\T$ by the invariant factor $\Hom_{\AbsMes}(X_\mu; \T)^\Gamma$.

 While we believe that the formalism of abstract measure spaces is the most natural one for this theorem, one can still explore the question of to what extent Theorem \ref{mstu} continues to hold if one works with concrete actions, cocycles, and coboundaries instead of abstract ones.
 We do not have a complete answer to this question, but we give some partial results in Sections \ref{condrep-sec}, \ref{concrete-sec}; in particular we recover Theorem \ref{mst} as a corollary of Theorem \ref{mstu}.
-Interestingly, once one insists on concrete realizability of various maps, the truth of various natural statements become sensitive to axioms of set theory that are independent of ZFC.
-This issue does not seem to arise when one restricts attention to abstract measurable spaces and abstract measurable maps, which reinforces our belief that the latter formalism is the ``correct'' one to adopt in uncountable settings.

-\begin{remark} If $\Scal^\op$ is an arbitrary abstract measurable space, then by the Loomis-Sikorski theorem \cite{loomis1947}, \cite{sikorski2013boolean} $\Scal$ is isomorphic to $\X/{\mathcal N}$ for some concrete measurable space $(X,\X)$ and some null ideal ${\mathcal N}$ of $\X$.
-In particular $\Scal^\op$ is isomorphic to $X_\mu$, where $\mu$ is the (non-$\sigma$-finite) measure on $X$ that assigns $0$ to elements of ${\mathcal N}$ and $+\infty$ to all other elements.
-Thus in Theorem \ref{mstu} one can replace the opposite measure algebra $X_\mu$ by an arbitrary abstract measurable space. \end{remark}
+\begin{remark} If $\Scal$ is an arbitrary abstract measurable space, then by the Loomis-Sikorski theorem \cite{loomis1947, sikorski2013boolean} $\Scal$ is isomorphic to $\X/{\mathcal N}$ for some concrete measurable space $(X,\X)$ and some null ideal ${\mathcal N}$ of $\X$.
+In particular $\Scal$ is isomorphic to $X_\mu$, where $\mu$ is the (non-$\sigma$-finite) measure on $X$ that assigns $0$ to elements of ${\mathcal N}$ and $+\infty$ to all other elements.
+Thus in Theorem \ref{mstu} one can replace the measure algebra $X_\mu$ by an arbitrary abstract measurable space. \end{remark}